 Very clear and obvious point.
 We only spent money on the tickets and food, we almost spent nothing that day.
 We found that a guide usually charges 30 USD for a day tour.

 If it’s not about the money, it’s about the freedom.
 Yes, we are on a budget, but we could afford a guide if we balanced it out another day.
 However, it was mostly because we felt like going our own way that day.
 It’s nice to make our own decisions and just go with the flow.

 You can find unique places

 We noticed that the tourists stayed together and went the same way.
 We liked the fact that we could follow our own path and find some spots without tourists.

-Hopefully, this article is some help for your adventures in Sapa.
-For questions or comments, either leave us a message below, or you can always sent us an e-mail using the contact form, or to email@example.com.
+Hopefully, this article is some help for your trek adventures in Sapa.
+For questions or comments, either leave us a message below, or you can always sent us an e-mail using the contact form, or to firstname.lastname@example.org.

 Disclaimer: This post contains affiliate links.
 This means we get compensation if you purchase the product, because we referred you to it.
 Using our referral link doesn’t cost you any extra money, but it does help us improve this website.
 All opinions in this article are honest and our own.